 Violence spread across the young nation like wildfire, displacing 413,000 civilians in just the first month of conflict.
 Tens of thousands of civilians rushed to seek refuge in U.N. bases that were subsequently turned into makeshift displacement camps.

-The fighting has continued, becoming increasingly brutal and affecting nearly the entire country.
+The fighting has continued, becoming an increasingly brutal civil war and affecting the entire country.

 What's going on now?

 A handful of peace agreements have been signed over the course of the war — the most recent in August 2015 — but they have been repeatedly violated.
-The situation remains highly unstable and is prone to outbreaks of violence.
+The situation in South Sudan remains highly unstable and is prone to outbreaks of violence.
 This year new areas of the south of the country have become embroiled in the conflict, and lands that were once known as the breadbasket of South Sudan are not producing as much food as a result.

-On top of these unpredictable attacks, the country's economy is in crisis — the South Sudanese pound has declined in value, and the cost of goods and services has skyrocketed.
+On top of these attacks and the lack of food, the country's economy is in crisis — the South Sudanese pound has declined in value, and the cost of goods and services has skyrocketed.
 At one point the inflation rate reached 835 percent, the highest in the world at the time.

 What's happening to people in South Sudan?

-Since the conflict began, 1 in 5 people in South Sudan have been displaced.
-More than 2.3 million citizens have been forced to flee their homes.
-Just over 720,000 people have escaped to neighboring countries in search of safety, but most are trapped inside the warring nation.
+Since the conflict began, 1 in 3 people in South Sudan have been displaced.
+More than 4 million citizens have been forced to flee their homes.
+Over 2.4 million people have escaped to neighboring countries in search of safety, and more than 1.7 million are trapped inside the warring nation.
 South Sudan is now the third-most fled country in the world, behind Syria and Afghanistan.

 "I worry about my children.
 I don't know when this war will stop," says Mary.
 "There is no good news.
 There is only talk of fighting and attacks.
 The children have no food to eat.
 The children have no school to go to.
 Our children are becoming soldiers."